tlwilliams895/gis-devops/docs/_sources/studios/aws-rds-vpc/index.rst.txt

 Now that the tables are created, you need to fill them with data.

 * Run the following commands to copy from your CSV files into the database.
 (You'll find the password along with the user you just created above).
+* TIP: Copy these statement to a code editor and adjust them to work with your RDS

 ::